Git-Kyro/gitbook/book_sources/articles/english-kubernetes-explain.md

 On the left side here, we've got the cloud side, and what we've got here is a very important component that's going to be the Kubernetes master.
-The Kubernetes master has a lot of important components in ti, but the most important piece that we want to talk about today is going to be the API server.
+The Kubernetes master has a lot of important components in it, but the most important piece that we want to talk about today is going to be the API server.
-The Kubernetes API server running on the master is integral to running all fo your workloads and exposes a set of capabilities, allowing us to define exactly how we want to run our workloads.
+The Kubernetes API server running on the master is integral to running all of your workloads and exposes a set of capabilities, allowing us to define exactly how we want to run our workloads.
 On the right side here, on the customer-managed side, we've got our worker nodes,